Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 - It just works, I tested it using 3.3v as well less range but works..

 Problems I encounted are finding the 433 crystal and RF transistors for a decent price in South Africa.

+That being said I really wanted the `WL102-341` to work seamlessly and I still have a little bias towards it.

+Yeah the reality for makers is that meh.. purchase quality parts from a reputable store if you want all the stats to be on point.